-- 3. Click on the 'Baseline Correction' icon to correct the Baseline of your spectrum. - 4.
-To paste the Parameters Table on the spectral window, just follow the menu: 'View/Table/ Parameters' and click on the 'Report' icon.
+3. Click on the 'Baseline Correction' icon Ker to correct the Baseline of your spectrum.

+4. To paste the Parameters Table on the spectral window, just follow the menu: 'View/Table/ Parameters' and click on the 'Report' icon.
 Please bear in mind that you can resize any object by just clicking and dragging on any border.
 In this case the spectrum has been resized in order to put the table at the right side of the page.

-5. Apply an automatic multiplet analysis by clicking on the 'Multiplet Analysis' icon an automatic Peak Picking analysis with solvent and impurities recognition.
-As you can see in the example below the CDCl3 signal has been detected and its peak label appears in red.
+5. Apply an automatic multiplet analysis by clicking on the 'Multiplet Analysis' icon the 'Multiplet Analysis'.
+It will apply an automatic Peak Picking analysis with solvent and impurities recognition.
+As you can see in the example below the CDCI3 signal has been detected and its peak label appears in red.